lsh-cloud/Neural-network-Raman-spectroscopy/README.md

 - Sigmoid output for binary classification.

 ## Key Features
+- Raman spectra were simulated using Voigt profiles to represent the Raman modes.
+The peak positions and widths were slightly varied to introduce diversity, and random noise was added to the data.
 - **Custom Data Generator** for 1D Raman spectra.
 - **Conv1D Architecture** to discern identifiable features from the spectra.
 - **Hyperparameter Tuning** using Keras Tuner.